 Some of Elliott Kanter’s practice areas include DUI, domestic violence, theft, sex crimes, drug crimes, and white collar crimes.
-If you are facing criminal charges in San Diego County, contact the winning attorneys at the Law Offices of Elliott Kanter.
-A San Diego criminal defense lawyer can give you legal advice and handle every aspect of your case including defending your rights after you have been arrested and negotiating with prosecutors.
-Contact the top lawyers at our law firm as soon as possible after an arrest to begin work on your case.
+If you are facing charges in San Diego County, call the Law Offices of Elliott Kanter.
+Unlike many criminal justice and personal injury attorneys, Mr. Kanter can give you legal advice and handle every aspect of your case including defending your rights after you have been arrested and negotiating with prosecutors.
+Contact our law firm as soon as possible after an arrest to begin work on your case.

 If you have been charged with a crime in California, it is important that you understand California’s criminal court process.
 There are several stages and different times when you will be required to appear in court, and it is essential you have an experienced criminal defense attorney by your side when you do.
 Here is what you can expect if you have been charged with a misdemeanor or felony in California:

 Arraignment: This is when you will first appear in court.
 You will be formally notified of the charges and your rights.
 Your attorney will enter a plea on your behalf of either not guilty, guilty, or no contest.
 By entering a plea of not guilty, you are telling the court that you deny the allegations and are requiring the prosecution to prove that you committed a crime.
 A guilty plea means that you admit to committing the crime, and the prosecution does not need to prove in a trial that you broke the law.
 No contest means that you do not admit that you are guilty, but admit that the facts of the criminal complaint are true.
 Bail may be set at this time, or there may be a separate bail hearing.

 Bail Hearing: Bail is an amount of money that you pay as a security to the court that you will return for future court proceedings.
 Sometimes the court will accept your promise to return without requiring that you pay money.
 At the bail hearing, you are asking the court to release you from custody while you await trial.